thesephist/oak/www/content/try.md

 This solution, using a `try()` function that wraps a potentially-throwing call, is clear about the chain of control flow, and returns error objects are familiar to Oak programmers from other built-in functions like `open` and `input`.
 It does all this without introducing any fundamentally new constructs into the language, and as a bonus, any call to the `try()` visibly marks the boundary between JavaScript-style error handling and Oak-style error handling.

 There are still some open questions.
-The main unresolved problem I face today is how Oak's error-handling patterns and the `try()` function interacts with any exceptions that are thrown asynchronously, in a callback.
+The main unresolved problem I face today is how Oak's error-handling patterns and the `try()` function interact with any exceptions that are thrown asynchronously, in a callback.
 Node.js, for example, will let programs catch any uncaught exceptions at the top level in the program (for logging or reporting purposes).
 Oak currently has no facility to handle asynchronous runtime errors, because errors in correct Oak programs are reported as values.
 How might Oak be able to handle these asynchronous runtime errors that bubble up from JavaScript?

 These questions, I think, are good topics for future investigations.